- How do cannabis edibles work?

-People prefer dosing with edibles for the same reasons they buy cannabis seeds, grow their own weed, and smoke or vape it—the recreational and medical benefits of marijuana.
+People prefer dosing with edibles for the same reasons they buy cannabis seeds, grow their own weed, and smoke or vape it—the recreational and health benefits of marijuana.

 Besides being discreet, affordable, and convenient, edibles produce long-lasting effects and don’t pose any respiratory risks like smoking or vaping does.

 Still, the health effects of edibles and other forms of weed consumption are much the same.
 They include:

 - Relaxation: Cannabis edibles are often used to ease stress, anxiety, depression, and even insomnia.
 THC has relaxing and euphoric effects, while CBD is known for its anxiolytic qualities.

 - Pain management: Marijuana-laden treats can help manage chronic pain and improve muscle spasticity, bringing relief for migraines, joint stiffness, spasms, aches, and cramps.

 - Symptomatic relief: Dosing with edibles can help ease the symptoms associated with various conditions like arthritis, lupus, multiple sclerosis, epilepsy, fibromyalgia, and neuropathic pain.